DougieT91/ABGame/README.md

 ####     *- The default lookup location for the input file is ./files/input/
 ####     *- The default save location for the output file is ./files/output/

-The input (Text) for the AND equation should be one line of comma seperated integer values.
+The input (Text) for the AND equation should be on 2 lines. the first one with the initial String, and the secon with the target.
 For example

-{12,8,33,56,8556,1}
+"B"
+"ABBA"